-- Be familiar with the school Infection Control Policy. - follow basic hygiene procedures - be made aware of how to take precautions to avoid the spread of infections (eg. norovirus and blood borne infections such as hepatitis B or HIV). - Undertake any special measures required during an outbreak of illness or pandemic:
+- Will alert a member of the cleaning or estates team in the event of the spillage of any bodily fluids as they have the appropriate PPE and resources to ensure cleaning is done safely and correctly. - be made aware of how to take precautions to avoid the spread of infections (eg. norovirus and blood borne infections such as hepatitis B or HIV). - Undertake any special measures required during an outbreak of illness or pandemic